mirko/SonOTA/README.md

 # ATTENTION: It appears SonOTA does *not* work with devices running firmware version >= 1.6! #

+See [#58](https://github.com/mirko/SonOTA/issues/58) for more information.
+Please request ITEAD fix this here: http://disq.us/p/1oqbm8m (_maybe_ with enough requests they'll do something)

 ## Updating a new Sonoff device

 The latest updates include binary files (thanks to the great work by https://github.com/khcnz/Espressif2Arduino) so you can update your Sonoff device